Euophrys/umamusu-translate/README.md

 edit_story | GUI for editing *Translation Files* by [KevinVG207](https://github.com/KevinVG207).
 manage | Small tool to manage localify's data for translating static strings.
 Requires use of [umamusume-localify][]. common/helpers | Not scripts.
-Hold shared functions and data for other scripts.
+Hold shared functions and data for other scripts. story-to-prose | Converts the *Translation Files* to .txt files for reading purposes

 # Contribute